 The Wayfinding Planning Project will include robust public outreach and engagement.
 A steering committee consisting of city officials, city staff, and local community and business groups has been formed.
 The steering committee will provide guidance and oversight to the project.
 Materials provided to the steering committee will be posted to this webpage, and the public is encouraged to comment on those materials (see comment form linked below).

-Steering Committee Meeting #2 - Public engagement results, signage design, and destinations discussion
+Steering Committee Meeting # 3 - Final signage design discussion

 On August 18th the project team visited the Bremerton Farmer’s Market at Evergreen Park and spoke with over 100 people about the project.
 The team shared three draft sign designs and asked folks how they felt about them.
 A large majority of people that the team spoke with were enthusiastic about the Wayfinding project.
 The feedback on the draft signage was varied, with people favoring each sign for different reasons.
 The team received a lot of valuable comments regarding legibility/visibility, community feelings on specific imagery (like mountains, boats, etc.), and sign content.
 Feedback from this engagement is further summarized in the CSB # 2 presentation, linked above.

 Join our mailing list to get updates on this project sent directly to you.
 You may also contact Project Manager, Katie Ketterer, with questions and comments at 360-473-5334 or by email at Katie.Ketterer@ci.bremerton.wa.us.
 Additionally, you may submit questions and comments regarding the project using this webform.